 The 2019 Notes are listed on the NYSE under the symbol "HTF".
 However, we cannot provide any assurances that an active trading market for the 2019 Notes will exist in the future or that you will be able to sell your 2019 Notes.
 Even if an active trading market does exist, the 2019 Notes may trade at a discount from their initial offering price depending on prevailing interest rates, the market for similar securities, our credit ratings, if any, general economic conditions, our financial condition, performance and prospects and other factors.
-To the extent an active trading market does not exist, the liquidity and trading price for the 2019 Notes may be harmed.
-Accordingly, you may be required to bear the financial risk of an investment in the 2019 Notes for an indefinite period of time.
+To the extent an active trading market does not exist, the liquidity and trading price for the 2019 Notes for an indefinite period of time.